flutter/flutter/specs/markup.md

    [scripts.md](scripts.md).

 ``<style>``
- - Adds the contents to the document's styles.
+ - Adds the contents to the module's styles.

 ``<content>``
 ``<content select="...">``